Holidays with baby: Surviving the break with a little one

 Go easy on yourself too

 You're doing an AMAZING job!
 And you deserve some time to relax and enjoy this wonderful time of year.
 Ask for help if you need it - ask hubby or your mother to take the baby for a walk for their nap so you can chill out on the sofa with a good book.
-Enjoy having more pairs of hands around to take some of the pressure off you and remember how valuable grandparents, aunts and neighbours can be at entertaining a grumpy baby!
+Enjoy having more pairs of hands around to take some of the pressure off you and remember how valuable grandparents, aunts and neighbours can be when it comes to entertaining a grumpy baby!